-The confusion – and the challenge – arises when you’re selling to different countries in the EU, because they all set their VAT rates differently.
-In Austria for example, books and foodstuffs have a rate of 10%, and are not exempt like in the UK.
-In France, newspapers are set at 2.1%, whilst most food and drink is at 5.5%.
+The confusion – and the challenge – arises when you’re selling to different countries in the EU.
+This is because they all set their VAT rates differently.
+For example, in Austria, books and foodstuffs have a rate of 10%, and are not exempt like in the UK.
+However, in France, newspapers are 2.1%, whilst most food and drink is at 5.5%.

 In Germany, the standard VAT rate is 19%, but in Ireland it’s 23%.

-It’s easy to get lost and potentially set the wrong VAT rate, for the wrong item, when you’re selling to customers from multiple countries.
+You can easily lose focus and potentially set the wrong VAT rate for the wrong item, especially when you’re selling to customers from multiple countries.

 How to set different VAT rates for multichannel selling

-For children’s car seats as an example, if you were selling in both the UK and in Ireland, you would select 5% for your GB VAT rate, and 13.5% for your IE rate.
+Let’s use children’s car seats as an example.
+If you were selling in both the UK and in Ireland, you would select 5% for your GB VAT rate, and 13.5% for your IE rate.

 When you’ve done this once, this VAT rate will always apply to the product, based on where the buyer is.
 You don’t need to worry about calculating the correct VAT for every single order you make.

-It saves a lot of time, ensures your invoicing is accurate, and generally takes away a lot of the stress and hassle for you.
+It saves a lot of time.
+Besides ensuring your invoicing is accurate, it generally takes away a lot of the stress and hassle for you.